Georgia in the American Revolution: Evacuation of Savannah

 The British evacuated Savannah on July 11, 1782.
 Lieutenant Colonel James Jackson had the honor of leading Wayne's victorious troops into the city.
 Governor Martin convened the Georgia Assembly in Savannah on July 13, 1782.
-As many as 2,000 white Georgians and twice that number of blacks resettled in British East Florida.
+As many as 2,000 white Georgians and twice that number of Blacks resettled in British East Florida.
 About 400 whites and 5,000 blacks migrated to Jamaica, where Sir Archibald Campbell, who had restored Georgia to the crown, served as governor.
 The Loyalists in Florida had hardly settled to their new life when they learned that the peace treaty of 1783 returned Florida to Spain.
 There occurred another mass migration to the Bahamas, Jamaica, and the other islands of the West Indies, as well as to Great Britain.

 On January 7, 1783, the Georgia General Assembly elected Lyman Hall governor.
-John Twiggs, now raised to the rank of general in the Georgia militia, and Elijah Clarke continued to harass the Cherokee and Creek Indians to insure the possession of land, the great object of the revolution for many Georgians.
+John Twiggs, now raised to the rank of general in the Georgia militia, and Elijah Clarke continued to harass the Cherokee and Creek Indians to ensure the possession of land, the great object of the revolution for many Georgians.
 News of the signing of the preliminary peace treaty reached Savannah in late May 1783 and caused a general celebration.
 The newly independent state of Georgia, though poor in every other respect, claimed a virtual empire of territory reaching to the Mississippi River, which was disputed by the Creek Indians, who actually possessed the land.